Interactions-Nexus/Nexus-Wiki/interactions/int-performance.md

 # Performance Review

 Every group(s) and member(s) in the arm will be monitored and there will be performance reviews.
-Chair and facilitator(s) will be responsible to evaluate their group members performance and if the any member(s) performance is unsatisfactory, a incident report will be initiated.
+Chair and facilitator(s) will be responsible to evaluate their group members performance and if any member's performance is unsatisfactory, an incident report will be initiated.
 A total of three incident reports on any member(s) will automatically initiate disciplinary action resulting in termination.

 ## Leave of Absence